aws-samples/aws-serverless-workshops/DataProcessing/guide/content/streaming-aggregation.md

 1. Switch to the tab where you have your Cloud9 environment opened.

-1. Run the producer to start emiting sensor data to the stream.
+1. Run the producer to start emitting sensor data to the stream.

     ```console
     ./producer
     ```
 <button class="btn btn-outline-primary copy">Copy to Clipboard</button>

-    Activately producing sensor data while we're building our application will allow Amazon Kinesis Data Analytics to auto-detect our schema.
+    Actively producing sensor data while we're building our application will allow Amazon Kinesis Data Analytics to auto-detect our schema.

 1. Go to the AWS Management Console, click **Services** then select **Kinesis**